 Yes, but you will only receive funding for the first year of study.
 Fulbright grantees are exempt from paying tuition in Denmark, but please note that you will loose your Fulbright status after the first year of study and consequently, you will have to pay tuition fees for your second year of study.

 No. Your Fulbright project has to be carried out during your first year of studies, regardless of whether you are a degree-seeking or non-degree seeking student.
+The master’s degree thesis at a Danish master’s degree is carried out at the second year/fourth semester of your studies.

 Yes, however, independent research projects will not be accepted from graduating seniors.
 Recent graduates and graduating seniors must be affiliated with a Danish University or university-level institution and attend Master’s-level classes.